Going To Pot: Marijuana Today – More Potent/Dangerous

 MEDICAL MARIJUANA: THE BOON AND THE BANE

-Many teens turn to marijuana as a form of self-medication, and the advent of medical marijuana is part of the reason why.
+Many teens turn to marijuana as a form of self-medication.
+The advent of medical marijuana is part of the reason why.
 “These kids are smart.
 They go online and find something about how medical marijuana can be used to treat anxiety.
 So, they decide, ‘I have anxiety,’ and that becomes a justification to use marijuana,” Cavanagh says.

 Craker points out that marijuana can have medical benefits for limited medical illnesses, such as cancer.
 By manipulating the plant, growers produce marijuana that can ease chemotherapy-induced nausea and vomiting.
 Glaucoma, asthma and depression are other disorders that have seen improvements with guided pot use.